databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 The ability to support parallel edges simplifies modeling scenarios where multiple relationships (e.g., co-worker and friend) can appear between the same vertices.
 Each vertex is keyed by a *unique* 64-bit long identifier (`VertexID`).
 Similarly, edges have corresponding source and destination vertex identifiers.
-The properties are stored as Scala objects with each edge and vertex in the graph.
+The properties are stored as Scala/Java objects with each edge and vertex in the graph.

-In the following example we create the following toy property graph:
+Throughout the first half of this tutorial we will use the following toy property graph.
+While this is hardly <i>big data</i>, it provides an opportunity to learn about the graph data model and the GraphX API.
+In this example we have a small social network with users and their ages modeled as vertices and likes modeled as directed edges.
+In this fictional scenario users can like other users multiple times.

 <p style="text-align: center;">
   <img src="img/social_graph.png"